 |Lower Western Shore (MD)|

 |Patapsco and Back Rivers|

-This figure ranks each region from best to worst water clarity scores for 2011.

-This figure clearly demonstrates that all regions score very poorly for water clarity, and are a long way from reaching threshold levels.
-Following the two years of moderate improvement from 2008-2009, water clarity declined in 2011 for the second year in a row.
-The Lower Bay and Rappahannock regions had the highest water clarity scores in 2011, but these were still very poor scores (7%).
-Six regions scored a 0% passing score for water quality in 2011.
+This figure ranks each region from best to worst water clarity scores for 2012.
+This figure clearly demonstrates that all regions score very poorly or poorly for water clarity, and are a long way from reaching threshold levels.
+Water clarity improved slightly in 2012, after declining for two years in a row.
+The Mid Bay, Potomac, and Choptank River regions had the highest water clarity scores in 2012, and were the only regions that improved to poor scores.

 This graph is dynamic, you can: a) show and hide items by clicking them in the legend, b) select year range (click and drag), and c) export as an image.

 |Salinity Regime||Season||Relative Status Thresholds (m)*|

 * Lacouture et al., Estuaries and Coasts (2006) & Buchanan et al., Estuaries (2005)